Vincinator/xlane-lkm/docs/dev-guide/git_workflow.rst

 we start by describing our development environment and it's challanges.

 You need a supported NIC in order to run and test ASGuard.
-Your local workstation does (most likeley) not have the supported NICs available.
+Your local workstation does (most likeley) not have one of the supported NICs.
 If you have one, awesome - I'm jealous!

 We test asguard on a dedicated test lab.
 Therefore, we need to upload a every version we want to test to the lab and deploy it there.